drimal/webscraping/README.md

-#Scraping web using scrapy
+# Scraping web using scrapy

-In this project, I used scrapy to scrap apt/housing data from city of Chicago.
+In this webscraping project, I used scrapy to scrap apt/housing data from the city of Chicago and .